-Except for seedless watermelon and grapes (and humans, but fortunately we don’t eat those).
+Except for seedless watermelon and grapes.
 Have we supplanted the telos of watermelon from ‘reproduce’ to ‘be as convenient as possible for human consumption’?
 (I speak somewhat tongue in cheek – I don’t usually go around wondering about the telos of my food before it was food).

 Anyhow, whether you have seedless watermelon or not, this sorbet is a breeze to make.
 Adding lemon balm to the watermelon takes it to a whole new level.

 I hadn’t heard of lemon balm, also called melissa, until I came to Slovakia.
 It’s commonly used as tea for relaxation here, being both calming and uplifting.
 For more info about lemon balm, the Herb Society of America has an indepth guide, covering everything from mentions in literature to cultivation to recipes.